- Who are you?

 Who are you?

+OzSecCon was born from a loose-knit group of physical security enthusiasts.
+We come from a diverse range of backgrounds; some of us work in security (eg. as locksmiths or in IT security), and many of us are locksport hobbyists — but what binds us all is our common interest and passion for all things security.
 In early 2016 we started a chat channel as a place for us to share knowledge about physical security.
-For the most part we grew from ‘hacker-conferences’ and as such we’ve embraced the hacker spirit of sharing information: teaching each other and learning together.
+For the most part we grew from ‘hacker-conferences’ and as such we have embraced the hacker spirit of sharing information: teaching each other and learning together.

-We aim to be like the conferences that occur in Europe and the US.
-We hope one day that the Australian locksport and physical security community can be regarded as highly as our fellow communities overseas.
+We hope that one day the Australasian physical security community can be regarded as highly as the overseas communities are.

 Is this legal?